 Dual representation is not even legal in some states.
-Check with your local board of realtors in Los Angeles to see what is and isn’t allowed.
+Check with your local board of realtors in Riverside to see what is and isn’t allowed.
 In either case, the reason this is illegal in some places is simply because of the inherent problems that exist with dual representation.
 The result can be disastrous.
 In fact, smart real estate agents don’t want to be put in a position where a client feels they aren’t working in their best interest.
 This is an inherent problem with dual agent status.

 The only real negotiating power for dual representation is the seller may accept a lower offer because an agent will lower the 6% fee to 4-5% for the whole transaction.
 Depending on the cost of the home, this can be considerable.
 But this is the only negotiating point.
 Beyond that, the dual agent is trying to appease both sides, which means you don’t have a true representative on your side.